Urology Conditions We Treat

 The CHOC Children’s Urology Center treats a wide spectrum of pediatric urological conditions and disorders in both male and female patients.
 Our highly trained pediatric urology specialists are experts in diagnosing and treating the conditions listed below.

-Neurogenic bladder, also known as “neuropathic bladder,” is a condition in which the nerves that carry messages from the bladder to the brain and from the brain to the muscles of the bladder do not work properly.
-Learn more about the causes, diagnosis and treatment of neurogenic bladder.
+Neurogenic Bladder Neurogenic bladder, also known as “neuropathic bladder,” is a condition in which the nerves that carry messages from the bladder to the brain and from the brain to the muscles of the bladder do not work properly.
+Learn more about the causes, diagnosis and treatment of eurogenic bladder.

 Incontinence and Infection